scramjetorg/platform-docs/dictionary.md

 ### Account

 User's account for the Scramjet platform.
 It is used to store user's data and to authenticate user's actions.
-We differentiate between two types of accounts:

-- business account
-- individual account

 ### API